Top Roman Architecture Tours in Rome

 The Colosseum stands as a significant example of Roman engineering.
 As you stand before the colossal amphitheatre, the magnitude of its construction is impressive.
 Built in AD 80, the Colosseum accommodated up to 80,000 spectators who gathered to witness gladiatorial contests and public spectacles.
 The precision of its arches and the innovative use of concrete are architectural achievements that continue to interest engineers and historians.

 A guided tour takes you through the labyrinthine corridors, offering insights into the Colosseum’s history, the techniques employed in its construction, and the cultural significance of the events that unfolded within its walls.
+For accommodation options, see places to stay.

 A tour that includes the Pantheon